belindamo/quartz/content/🏡 earth/Computer Science/papers (temp)/Graph of Thoughts - Solving Elaborate Problems with Large Language Models.md

 %% TODO-rr: read moreeeee %%
 # Notes

-In **Graph of Thoughts - Solving Elaborate Problems with Large Language Models**, Graph of Thoughts is >> a framework that advances prompting capabilities in LLMs beyond CoT/ToT, by modeling LLM-generated info as an *arbitrary graph*, where units of information ("LLM thoughts") are vertices, and edges correspond to dependencies between these vertices.
+In **Graph of Thoughts - Solving Elaborate Problems with Large Language Models**, Graph of Thoughts is a framework that does this >> a framework that advances prompting capabilities in LLMs beyond CoT/ToT, by modeling LLM-generated info as an *arbitrary graph*, where units of information ("LLM thoughts") are vertices, and edges correspond to dependencies between these vertices.
 <!--LEARN:Ojmvfm4w-->

 ## Key terms